dr-JT/pupillometry/README.md

 Mathôt, S., Fabius, J., Van Heusden, E., & Van der Stigchel, S. (2018).
 Safe and sensible preprocessing and baseline correction of pupil-size data.
 Behavior research methods, 50(1), 94-106.

+The main goal of this package is to provide:

+1) ease of use for pupillometry researchers

+2) flexibility in choosing which preprocessing methods and parameters are used.

 ## Install

 ```r